dfinity/motoko/doc/md/canister-maintenance/upgrades.md

 After you have deployed a Motoko actor with the appropriate `stable` variables, you can use the `dfx deploy` command to upgrade an already deployed version.
 For information about upgrading a deployed canister, see [upgrade a canister smart contract](/docs/current/developer-docs/smart-contracts/maintain/upgrade).

-`dfx deploy` checks that the interface is compatible, and if not, show this message and ask if you want to continue:
+`dfx deploy` checks that the interface is compatible, and if not, shows this message and asks if you want to continue:

 ```
 You are making a BREAKING change.
 Other canisters or frontend clients relying on your canister may stop working.
 ```

 In addition, Motoko with enhanced orthogonal persistence implements extra safe guard in the runtime system to ensure that the stable data is compatible, to exclude any data corruption or misinterpretation.
-Moreover, `dfx` also warns about dropping of stable variables.
+Moreover, `dfx` also warns about dropping stable variables.

 ## Data migration

-Often, the data representation changes with a new program version.
+Often, data representation changes with a new program version.
 For orthogonal persistence, it is important the language is able to allow flexible data migration to the new version.

 Motoko supports two kinds of data migrations: Implicit migration and explicit migration.